nus-cs2030s/2324-s2/docs/28-immutability.md

 # Unit 28: Immutability

+!!! abstract "Learning Objectives"

     After this unit, students should:

     - be able to create an immutable class

 So far in this course, we have been focusing on three ways of dealing with software complexity: by encapsulating and hiding the complexity behind abstraction barriers, by using a language with a strong type system and adhering to the subtyping substitution principle, and applying the abstraction principles and reusing code written as functions, classes, and generics types.